-Talking therapies are effective in mild depression whereas antidepressants are not.
-In moderate-severe depression, talking therapies and antidepressants are as effective as each other, but antidepressants work quicker.
-An important point that is often missed is that talking therapies can also cause side-effects like anxiety, but these tend to be milder and less common than with antidepressants.
+In mild depression, talking therapies are generally considered the first-line treatment, and antidepressants may not be offered routinely unless the patient has a preference to take them.
+Most studies suggest that talking therapies are as effective as antidepressants for mild depression, and some research even suggests a reduced risk of relapse after therapy when compared to medication.
+In moderate-severe depression, talking therapies and antidepressants are thought to be as effective as each other, but antidepressants work quicker.
+An important point that is often missed is that talking therapies can sometimes cause side-effects like anxiety, but these tend to be milder and less common than with antidepressants.
 Some forms of talking therapies can be as effective as antidepressants for preventing depression coming back.